Get

 4. Use Interactive Toys

-Giving your cat enough opportunities to release pent-up energy with interactive play is perfect for reducing their stress levels and helping them feel secure.
+Giving your cat enough opportunities in the day to release pent-up energy with interactive play is perfect for reducing their stress levels and helping them feel content.
 Schedule a few play sessions every day (at around the same times) with toys like chaser wands, throw toys (some cats love to play fetch), and puzzle feeders.

 5. Set Up Climbing & Hiding Spots